quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part23_Using_Reliance.md

 Most courts allow a breaching party to recover restitution but vary widely in measuring it.
 Some courts treat the situation as if the breaching party had substantially performed, starting with the contract price and subtracting the amount required to put the non-breaching party where he would’ve been had he received what was promised.

 Other courts start with the value of the benefit conferred on the non-breaching party but cap the restitution to give the non-breaching party their expectancy.
-For example, a contractor does 50 percent of the work on a $200,000 house and then quits; the owner hires another contractor at a cost of $110,000.
+For example, a contractor does 50 percent of the work on a $200,000 house and then quits; the owner hires another contractor at a cost of$110,000.

-If you start with the contract price, restitution based on the value conferred is 50 percent of the contract price: $200,000 × 0.50 = $100,000.
-However, because the owner hired a second contractor at $110,000, the first contractor can’t recover more than $90,000.
+If you start with the contract price, restitution based on the value conferred is 50 percent of the contract price: $200,000 × 0.50 =$100,000.
+However, because the owner hired a second contractor at $110,000, the first contractor can’t recover more than$90,000.

 If you start with the value of the benefit conferred on the owner, the contractor might claim the value is $110,000.
 However, this doesn't necessarily reflect the true worth, and a better approach is to measure it from the non-breaching party's perspective—how much is the work worth to them?

 :p How does the court measure the value of the benefit conferred?
 ??x
 The value of the benefit conferred should be measured from the perspective of the non-breaching party.
 This means asking how much the work is worth to the owner.
-The maximum possible recovery would be $90,000 in the example above ($200,000 × 0.50 - $110,000), but it might be less if the work was of poor quality.
+The maximum possible recovery would be $90,000 in the example above ($200,000 × 0.50 -$110,000), but it might be less if the work was of poor quality.

 The court aims to provide financial justice while avoiding excessive penalties or rewards for performing parties who breach contracts partially.
 The goal is to ensure that both parties are treated fairly and receive what they reasonably deserve based on their contributions and the value of services rendered.